 Qualified Farm and Fishing Property

 Similar to the qualified small business corporation condition, if you owned a property used in a family farming or fishing business over two years before you sell it, and continue to use it on a regular basis, you might be able to use your capital gains exemption against the sale.
 However, the income earned from your farming or fishing business must be greater than any income that you earned from other sources.
-The LCGE limit for qualified farming and fishing property has been raised to $1,000,000 beginning April 20, 2015.
+The LCGE limit for qualified farming and fishing property is $1,000,000 for tax years 2015 to 2018.

 The capital gains exemption is reduced if you have any allowable business investment losses.